We will be going in-depth, analyzing the best safety razors in this guide.

-Merkur was able to tether that fine balancing act of aggressiveness and smoothness and this is a big reason why experienced wet shavers like Nick Shaves highly recommend this product.
+Merkur was able to tether that delicate balancing act of aggressiveness and smoothness, and this is a big reason why experienced wet shavers like Nick Shaves highly recommend this product.

-I must warn you though that this razor is not for everybody.
-If you have a really tough beard, you may want to opt for a more aggressive razor like the Merkur 39C or an adjustable like the Merkur Progress.
+I must warn you, though, that this razor is not for everybody.
+If you have a really tough beard, you may want to opt for a more aggressive razor such as the Merkur 39C or an adjustable safety razor like the Merkur Progress.

-- Not overly aggressive which make it another great option for noobs
+- Not overly aggressive which make it another exceptional option for beginners

 - Fantastic finish